VanshikaTanwar/Analog_multiplier/README.md

 # Abstract
    Multiplication of two analog input signals is one of the most important factors which we need while working or performing operations in Analog Signal Processing.
 As, the multiplier is such type of a basic circuit that is used as a subcircuit in many of the other circuits, for example, it is used in analog computers, analog signal processing, etc. Up to now there are so many analog multipliers are designed with the reduction of power supply voltages, there are many CMOS existing analog multipliers are designed but they are generally designed to be operated at higher supply voltages, which are unfortunately not suitable to be applied to battery-powered systems such as portable
 communications systems equipment, some radio receivers, etc.

    Therefore, in this paper, we are going to design a Low power consumption CMOS Analog Multiplier.
-The technique which we are going to use to make this design is a four-quadrant technique.
+The technique which we are going to use to make this design is a four quadrant technique.
 We are going to design CMOS Analog Comparator using 28nm technology.
 Design and Implementation of this circuit will be done in Synopsys Custom design platform that is Synopsys custom design compiler tool.

-# Introduction:
+# INTRODUCTION

    An analog multiplier is basically a non-linear circuit.
 It is a device that contains two analog input signal and gives the product of both the input signal in its output.
-It is a circuit which basically gives the linear product of two continuous input signals in its output.
+It is a circuit that basically gives the linear product of two continuous input signals in its output.
 If both the input and output signals are voltages let us say “V1” and “V2” be the input signal then in the output let’s say “Vout” it gives the product of both the input voltages divided by a scaling factor (say k). where k is the scaling factor that is any multiplication constant or a gain of suitable dimension.

-           Vout = (v1*v2)/k

-   It is used widely in the field of telecommunication, analog signal processing, Instrument systems etc. Analog multiplier is categorized as single quadrant which means that when both the input is positive/negative (i.e., same unipolar), two-quadrant means when one input has a positive voltage and other input could have positive or negative voltage (i.e., x is bipolar and y is unipolar), four-quadrant multiplier means when both the input is either positive or negative (i.e., when x is bipolar and y is also bipolar).
+   It is used widely in the field of telecommunication, analog signal processing, Instrument systems etc. Analog multiplier is categorized as single quadrant which means that when both the input is positive/negative (i.e., same unipolar), two-quadrant means when one input has a positive voltage and other input could have positive or negative voltage
-So, in this paper, we are going to make the CMOS low power consumption analog multiplier of four-quadrant multiplier.
-As, four-quadrant analog multiplier is a very useful basic building block in many circuits like adaptive filters, phase-frequency detection, frequency double, function generator, frequency shifters, etc. It is also used in modulation, pll
-(phase-locked loop), frequency mixer, etc.
+(i.e., x is bipolar and y is unipolar), fourquadrant multiplier means when both the input is either positive or negative (i.e., when x is bipolar and y is also bipolar).
+So, in this paper, we are going to make the CMOS low power consumption four-quadrant analog multiplier.
+As, four-quadrant analog multiplier is a very useful basic building block in many circuits like adaptive filters, phase-frequency detection, frequency double, function generator, frequency shifters, etc. It is also used in modulation, pll (phase-locked loop), frequency mixer, frequency doubler, etc.

 # Four-Quadrant Analog Multiplier: